 You'll need to host your blog somewhere.
 The idea of “hosting” is confusing to new bloggers, but basically your hosting account is just a way for you to make your blog/website accessible via the internet.
 If your domain isn't connected to a host, no one will be able to visit it.

-For cheap, fast, and easy hosting for brand new bloggers, many people recommend SiteGround.
-You can buy your domain name and host at SiteGround all in one.
+For cheap, fast, and easy hosting for brand new bloggers, many people recommend Bluehost.
+You can get your domain name and host through Bluehost all in one.
 This is so much easier!

-And hosting at SiteGround only costs you about $3.95 a month for the least expensive plan, which should be fine if your blog is newish and doesn't get a ton of traffic yet.
+And hosting at Bluehost only costs you $2.95 a month for the least expensive plan, which should be fine if your blog is newish and doesn't get a ton of traffic yet.

 You can always change your plan later if you find that one isn't working for you.

-SiteGround is one of the least expensive, uncomplicated, and fastest ways to get a blog up and running today.
+Bluehost is one of the least expensive, uncomplicated, and fastest ways to get a blog up and running today.
 Plus, they offer a money-back guarantee good for 30 days after you purchase your plan, if you decide blogging isn't for you after all.
+Note that money-back guarantee does not extend to your domain name, just your monthly hosting plan.

 Who Do I Use For Hosting?

 Note that I personally use Liquid Web.
-They're a little more expensive than SiteGround, but I have excellent up time and their support is phenomenal.
+They're a little more expensive than Bluehost, but I have excellent up time and their support is phenomenal.

 As my traffic grew, I ended up needing to use a pricier service.
 Their standard plan is about $1.62 per day.
 I use their Storm VPS.